 The EUC is proud to offer K-12 teachers a menu of options for their professional development and integration of material on Europe and international affairs into their teaching.
 Join us for our public events, in-person and virtual professional development programs, competitions for students, overseas study tours, and other programs.

-Below are our signature K-12 programs:
+Below are our signature K-12 programs, organized by target audience.

 The Transatlantic Educators Dialogue (TED) is a one-of-a-kind opportunity for teachers in the U.S. and Europe to come together online for shared exploration and examination of topics such as creative pedagogies, youth culture, parental involvement, and technology in the classroom.
 This program gives participants the opportunity to forge new professional relationships with fellow educators throughout the U.S. and Europe and lays the groundwork for classroom exchanges and other collaborative projects.

-- The TED Alumni Program is a moderated space for past participants in the TED program to develop and implement collaborative transatlantic projects.
+The TED Alumni Program is a moderated space for past participants in the TED program to develop and implement collaborative transatlantic projects.

-- Euro Challenge is an exciting opportunity for 9th- and 10th-grade students to learn about the EU and the euro, recommend policies to address economic challenges, and potentially present their ideas at a European embassy in Washington, D.C. on an all-expenses-paid trip.
+Euro Challenge is an exciting opportunity for 9th- and 10th-grade students to learn about the EU and the euro, recommend policies to address economic challenges, and potentially present their ideas at a European embassy in Washington, D.C. on an all-expenses-paid trip.

 We encourage you to sign up for our K-14 mailing list to learn about upcoming opportunities, events, and deadlines.
 If you are interested in having an EUC-affiliated expert speak in your classroom or have questions or suggestions for K-12 programming, please contact us at firstname.lastname@example.org.